rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setFocus"></a>
 ## *setFocus*

 Sets focus to the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters